Skip to content

 Finitude is not a defect but a necessary condition of unfolding (D2).

-Suppose an unfolding mode \(\omega\) were infinite, that is, it does not exist in any particular way but in all ways.
-Then \(\omega\) would be indistinguishable from Tao itself (\(\Omega\)), since Tao is the totality of all that exists (Postulate 1).
+Suppose a mode of unfolding were infinite: that is, it does not exist in any particular way but in all ways.
+Then it would be indistinguishable from Tao itself, since Tao is the totality of all that exists (Postulate 1).
 But the definition of “unfolding mode” (D2) requires it to be Tao realized “in a particular way.”
-If \(\omega = \Omega\), then \(\omega\) does not exist “in a particular way”, it exists in all ways.
-Therefore, as an unfolding mode distinct from Tao itself, \(\omega\) must be finite.
+If a mode exists in all ways, it does not exist “in a particular way”; it simply is Tao.
+Therefore, as a mode distinct from Tao itself, it must be finite.
 Finitude is not a defect but the very precondition for a “mode” to be a mode.

 Scholium: An infinite mode of unfolding would no longer be a “mode” but Tao itself.
 Finitude is therefore the precondition for Tao to unfold into concrete beings.